Complexity of Constructing Minimal Faithful Permutation Representations for Fitting-free Groups: Introduction

-In order to prove Theorem~\ref{thm:MainFittingFree}(b), we similarly take advantage of the $\textsf{NC}$-framework for constructive recognition of finite simple groups \cite{KantorLuksMark}, in tandem with a large suite of $\textsf{NC}$ algorithms for permutation groups \cite{BabaiLuksSeress} and standard parallel algorithms for linear algebra (e.g., \cite{Eberly91, MulmuleyRank}).
-Still, we require additional ingredients; namely, computing the socle in $\textsf{NC}$.
+Still, in order to compute $\mu(\textbf{G})$ in the setting of permutation groups, we require an additional ingredient; namely, computing the socle\footnote{Recall that the \emph{socle} of a group $G$ is the direct product of the minimal normal subgroups of $G$.} in $\textsf{NC}$.
 While such polynomial-time algorithms have long been known for both permutation groups (see e.g., \cite{SeressBook, Holt2005HandbookOC}) and their quotients \cite{KantorLuksQuotients}, it is open whether we can compute the socle in $\textsf{NC}$.
 Prior to this work, it was open, even in the restricted setting where we have a permutation group that is Fitting-free.
 To this end, we establish the following.

 \begin{proposition} Let $G$ be a Fitting-free group specified by a generating sequence of permutations from $\Sym(n)$.
 We can compute $\Soc(G)$ in $\textsf{NC}$. \end{proposition}